 Accreditation is awarded to organizations that demonstrate substantial compliance with its standards and adhere to the AAAHC accreditation policies.
 Compliance is assessed through documented evidence, answers to detailed questions concerning implementation and on-site observations and interviews by surveyors.
 When attained, it identifies ambulatory health care facilities like The Ashe Center to its patients and to the community as one that may be trusted to provide safe, state-of-the-art services and is dedicated to ongoing self-monitoring and continuous improvement.
 More information about the AAAHC and their mission.

 The Ashe Center is a Primary Care Medical Home.
 This means that all students are assigned to a Primary Care Provider (PCP) who leads the health care team that coordinates all aspects of your preventive, acute and chronic needs using the best available evidence and appropriate technology.
 These relationships offer comfort, convenience, and optimal health throughout your time as a student at UCLA.
 Our PCPs are physicians, nurse practitioners, or physicians assistants with training in family practice, pediatrics, or internal medicine.
 The health care team consists of the PCP, medical assistants, license vocational nurses, clinical coordinators, and registered nurses.
 All non-emergency care is coordinated through the Ashe PCP, including referrals to specialists.
-Primary Care visits become available 48 hours in advance so that you have adequate access to their PCP when you need it.

 Additionally, The Ashe Center is one of a select group of healthcare facilities nationwide to be named Leaders in LGBT Healthcare Equality.
 Facilities awarded this title meet key criteria, including patient and employee non-discrimination policies that specifically mention sexual orientation and gender identity, a guarantee of equal visitation for same-sex partners and parents, and LGBT health education for key staff members.
 This honor is given to facilities that meet LGBT-inclusive benchmarks that are part of the HRC Foundation’s Healthcare Equality Index.
 Visit their website to download a free copy of the report, or for more information about the Healthcare Equality Index.